 - Impervious: These materials are resistant to the absorption of liquids and thus will be easier to maintain.
 They are often used in high-traffic commercial applications.

+In general, sandstone is the most porous natural stone material.
+Travertine, limestone, and slate have medium absorbency, while granite is relatively waterproof.
 Polished materials also absorb less water than honed or cleft surfaces.

 Some retailers use a grading system to rate the quality of materials.
 This can refer to the size, shape, and thickness of the tile, as well as the condition of its surface.
 Most grading systems have three levels of quality.